intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 unintentionally use grease values, which could lead to interoperability failures.

-Protocols might ask IANA to create new registries for their extension points.
+### Effectively Instructing IANA about grease {#iana-tips}

+Protocol designers might ask IANA to create new registries for their extension points.
 When greasing, it is recommended that only a single entry for the entire grease value set is registered.
 When an algorithm has been used, it should be included in the entry; see for example https://www.iana.org/assignments/http3-parameters/http3-parameters.xhtml#http3-parameters-frame-types.

 Grease values must not be used or registered for any other purpose.
 Registries